shibo-chen/markdown-cv/index.md

 ## Leadership
 `May 2022 - Present`
-__Computer Science and Engineering Graduate Students at UM, Ann Arbor, MI__
+__Computer Science and Engineering Graduate Students, Ann Arbor, MI__
 - *President and Social Chair*
 - Coordinate and support officers to fulfill responsibilities and execute new initiatives.